 Satisfy Your Sweet Tooth

 Let’s be honest… fall is hands-down the best season for baked goods.
 Ingredients like aromatic pumpkin spice, rich caramel, and zesty cinnamon just make your mouth water.
 This is the time to splurge and enjoy a decadent dessert.
 Make a pitstop at Alicia’s Sugar Shack on your way to explore Sonora Pass.
 Serving up tasty pastries such as scones, danishes, cookies, and even gluten-free options, you’ll be swooning in heaven.
 For the foodie, we suggest a visit to Visalia.
-Located in the center of the fruit basket of America, you’ll find a plethora of places to enjoy like the Bee Hive Bakeshop.
+Located in the center of the fruit basket of America, you’ll find a plethora of places to enjoy like the Component Coffee Lab.
 You can taste the passion in their offerings.
-From creative cupcakes that can stand toe-to-toe with Cupcake Wars champions to mouthwatering hand pies, you’ll be giddy from the flavor profiles.
+From their ethically sourced coffee beans to their mouthwatering breakfast dishes such as their O.G.
+Avocado Toast, you’ll be giddy from the flavor profiles.

 Although “Fun-tober” is a blast, as you can see, November is nothing to sneeze at when it comes to things to see and do.